-An increasing number of growers from developing countries export directly to the United Kingdom without using the auction clock.
-Dutch wholesale traders are also increasingly trading flowers from developing countries directly with retailers in United Kingdom.
-In general the principal product requirements given above are also applicable on the direct market.
-Supplying directly to the United Kingdom can be more demanding in terms of additional retail requirements.
-Retailers often request a constant supply of flowers over a fixed period.
-In addition, payment terms differ from the flower auction and payment periods can be longer.
+An increasing number of carnation growers from developing countries export directly to the EU market without using the Dutch auction clock.
+They mainly target the United Kingdom.
+Dutch wholesale traders are also increasingly trading flowers from developing countries directly with retailers, for example, in the United Kingdom.
+In general the principal product requirements given above are also applicable to the direct market.